 There are various ways to both monitor and cut consumption, such as the following:

-Research shows that 10%-20% reductions in consumption can be achieved just by introducing these basic measures.
+Research shows that 10%-20% reductions in consumption can be achieved just by introducing these fundamental measures.